Welcome to the willowtown community garden

 - Plot #:

 The garden is currently full with no available plots.
-Updates on 2018 available plots coming soon.
-Please email us If you would like to be added to the waitlist.
+Please email us if you would like to be added to the waitlist.

 - Soil Tests

 - Farmer's Almanac | Vegetable Planting Calendar for Brooklyn

 - Gardenista | Garden Bed Inspiration

 - Grow NYC Gardens

 - Revive an on-site compost system to improve soil health in plots

 - Host a monthly potluck or plant swap